pelaezdj/EasyMount/README.md

     alias umnt='mnt umnt'

-If, for example, the command you type is:
+if, for example, the command you type is:

     mnt sde2
-Then it will run the command:
+then it will run the command:

     mount /dev/sde2 /mnt/sde2

-If, for example, the command you type is:
+if, for example, the command you type is:

     mnt sdb
-Then it will run the command:
+then it will run the command:

     mount /dev/sdb1 /mnt/sdb